 Complete your work, close out the year, prepare for festivities, juggle the kids’ nativities, buy and wrap the presents, visit as many people as possible and then…maybe then relax!

 Often this time of year is also one of reflection.

-The start of a new year triggers an inner dialogue about our successes of the past year and raises questions on our impact.
+The start of a new year triggers an inner dialogue about our successes of the past year and raises questions about our impact.

-Focusing on our achievements though is (often) always a fleeting moment….
+Focusing on our achievements though is (often) a fleeting moment….

 So…this Christmas….I’d like to invite you to pause.

-First, grab a pen and piece of paper.
+First, grab a pen and a piece of paper.